Comfy, lightweight sneakers are my go-to shoes. I want them to look good and let me walk for miles.

 Speaking of laces, I really like them.
 They have a premium feel.
 They are not the standard flat wide cotton laces.
 Instead the lace is more oval shaped, edged on each side with a subtle ribbed finish.
 I assumed that was just a style choice, but I have found these laces always stay tied just with a single knot.

-With other trainers, I often change the lace colour to give them a more stylish or feminine look, but these laces are perfect as is.
+With other trainers, I often change the lace color to give them a more stylish or feminine look, but these laces are perfect as is.

 I've also worn them out in a few rain showers and my feet have stayed dry.
 Given the knit upper, I wouldn't expect them to be waterproof in heavy rain though.